 Hello and welcome to the inaugural eBits n ByteZ newsletter, courtesy of eComputerZ.com.
 Thank you very much for subscribing.

-I'll also give you sneak previews of new content, hints and tips, and other changes coming to eComputerZ.com - keeping you that step ahead and doing all the research so you don't have to!
+I'll also give you sneak previews of new content, hints and tips, and other changes coming to eComputerZ.com - keeping you that step ahead and doing all the research, so you don't have to!

-In fact, leading up the official release date, Microsoft are updating and issuing builds to those early adopters who applied the technical release to their machines via the Microsoft Insider Program.
+In fact, leading up to the official release date, Microsoft are updating and issuing builds to those early adopters who applied the technical release to their machines via the Microsoft Insider Program.